I am in a crisis. I am thinking about suicide. Where can I go for help?

-- Abuse or neglect in an institutional setting – Virginia Office for Protection and Advocacy advocates on behalf of individuals with mental illness who are in institutional settings (such as a jail, correctional facility, or state psychiatric facility); allegations of abuse or neglect are one of their top priorities.
+- Abuse or neglect in an institutional setting – DisAbility Law Center of Virginia advocates on behalf of individuals with mental illness who are in institutional settings (such as a jail, correctional facility, or state psychiatric facility); allegations of abuse or neglect are one of their top priorities.
 Complaints of abuse, neglect, or mistreatment in the hospital setting: Report to the Hospital Ombudsman or Department of Mental Health Human Rights Committee.

 - JCAHO (Joint Commission on Accreditation of Healthcare Organizations) – Complaint Hotline at (800) 994-6610 — JCAHO accredits hospitals, home health agencies, nursing homes, laboratories, outpatient clinics, behavioral health care programs and managed care plans, among others.
 Complaints should be related to patient rights, care of patients, safety, infection control, medication use, and/or security (and not billing, insurance, or payment disputes.